 This series looks at the origins of American counterculture through the lens of Charles Manson and the murders credited to his name.

 Prosperity gives the prosperous lots of choices.
 The poor and desperate must dedicate their resources to what they need, but the prosperous can dedicate their resources to what they want, and post-WW2 America was very prosperous indeed relative to the widespread poverty of previous generations.
-Millions were lifted out of poverty and freed from farm and factory work in the early 20th century as the American industrial machine revved up.
-A new professional class lived in the newly created suburbs, and middle class women in these places began to contemplate what kind of life they wanted outside of marriage and motherhood.
+Over the course of the 19th century and into the first half of the 20th, millions were lifted out of poverty and freed from farm and factory work as the American industrial machine revved up.
+In that long period, a new professional class lived in the newly created suburbs, and middle class women in these places began to contemplate what kind of life they wanted outside of marriage and motherhood.

 The men had greater choices as well.
 Often, men and women had conflicting visions of what they wanted, and since no one was on the brink of starvation, and the demanding tasks of the farm were not a factor either, families began to fracture and break apart.
 In the period from 1900 to 1980, the divorce rate in the United States quadrupled, and most of that increase was in the childhood window of many of the girls that would go on to be “Charlie’s Girls”.